Download our FREE

 What Temperature should my Hot Tub be set at?

 Hot Tub’s can have a significant role in our well being and health.
-To those fortunate enough to have their own personal spa or hot tub in their home, it is a convenient self prescribed and self administered physiotherapy and relaxation unit.
+To those fortunate enough to have their own personal spa in their home.
+It is a convenient self prescribed and self administered physiotherapy and relaxation unit.
 To be able to come home at the end of a strenuous work day and melt the physical and mental strains of the everyday grind it exceptional.
 Part of the therapy that a spa or hot tub provides is heat, and that is today’s topic how much heat is appropriate and healthy.

-Even at the hot tub manufacturers suggested 104 degrees F, there can still be health concerns for some hot tub users.
+Even the spa manufacturers suggested 104 degrees F, there can still be health concerns for some tub users.
 Pregnant women should avoid the hotter hot tub water temperatures because it can be harmful to the fetus.
 Children should not use a hot tub at the 104 degrees F water temperature as their bodies do not endure acute temperature changes as well as adults can.
-Individuals with heart conditions, and or high blood pressure should refrain from the higher water temperatures in a hot tub.
-For all of these prospective spa users they can still enjoy the benefits of a hot tub, just at a lower water temperature for their safety, you may want to consult your physician to confirm what is a safe temperature.
+Individuals with heart conditions, and or high blood pressure should refrain from the higher water temperatures in a tub.
+For all of these prospective spa users they can still enjoy the benefits of a spa, just at a lower water temperature for their safety, you may want to consult your physician to confirm what is a safe temperature.

 Thanks for being part of The Cover Guy community!